Nowhere Man retro pancake cafe

 I tried the blueberry and maple butter ones that were great for a cold day, feeling-sorry-for-yourself pick-me-up or an indulgent brunch.
 Frankly the maple butter was so nice I’d be happy to have the plain ones with just this – the ‘beginner’s panckakes’ as they’re called on the menu – £4.95 for three.

+There’s a small back yard including a chess table for warmer months.
 It’s not a family-focused café but kids would definitely enjoy it for a treat and if you aren’t back into your vinyl at home you get to explain to them what a record player is.